Close-up of a small fluffy puppy with dark eyes being held by a person wearing a brown and white striped top.

 • Controlled environments

-• Stable, vaccinated dogs
+• Interation with stable, calm, vaccinated dogs

-• Gentle handling
+• Gentle handling from many different people

-Health planning begins immediately.
+Health planning should begin immediately.

 Planning vet visits early also helps you evaluate insurance options before emergencies happen.